Last Updated: Nov 18, 2019

-I can’t tell you how many times I’ve done this, only to find myself an hour later still going strong.
-Sometimes it does only turn out to be 2 minutes–there are days when I’m just not feelin’ it.
+I can’t tell you how many times I’ve used this technique, only to find myself 1-2 hours later… lost in musical bliss.
+Oh sure, sometimes it does only turn out to be 2 minutes–there are days when I’m just not feelin’ it.
 However, most times it ends up unexpectedly stretching to an hour or more.

 Take tiny actions in the direction of guitar practice